philc/book-notes/business/paul graham essays.md

   * "When you're doing work that could be seen as either creation or discovery, err on the side of discovery.
 Try thinking of yourself as a mere conduit through which the ideas take their natural shape."
-    * (I feel this way about some of my projects.)
   * "You're much more likely to have original ideas when you're working on something.
 Original ideas don't come from trying to have original ideas.
 They come from trying to build or understand something slightly too difficult."
   * "Ideas that are the right kind of crazy tend to be exciting; they're rich in implications;
-    whereas ideas that are merely bad tend to be depressing." (fun)
+    whereas ideas that are merely bad tend to be depressing."
   * "One of the most interesting kinds of unfashionable problem is the problem that people think has been fully explored, but hasn't."
     * "So if you're interested in a field that others think is tapped out, don't let their skepticism deter you.
 People are often wrong about this."
     * (This was the case when I started Liftoff in 2012.
-Every investor we spoke to said mobile performance marketing was "figured out" and we were too late.)
+Every investor we spoke to said mobile performance marketing was "solved" and we were too late.)
-  * PG recommends to indulge yourself on what might seem to be interested, but unimportant, problems.
+  * PG recommends to indulge yourself on what might seem to be interesting, but unimportant, problems.
 People tend to be too conservative in their assessment of what might be important.
   * "People think big ideas are answers, but often the real insight was in the question."
   * Planning vs. "evolving prototypes"